The $2 Trillion Problem in Real Estate and How to Fix It

 To clarify, UMIP’s approach extends beyond simply assigning identification numbers.
 The framework is designed as a deterministic identity architecture that anchors lifecycle state information to defined structural zones and systems.
 By introducing a registry layer that remains independent of ownership and software platforms, the model supports continuity across asset transitions while reducing fragmentation in engineering, underwriting, and capital governance processes.

-Programs like advanced digital twins, architectural models, and facility management portals can use this shared identifier as a foundational base.
+Programs like advanced simulation, architectural models, and facility management portals can use this shared identifier as a foundational base.
 It acts as a digital anchor.
 This means engineering documentation and inspection reports stay attached to the building, no matter who owns it next.
 It helps existing tools work better by providing a continuous, unbroken chain of historical data.

 Building a New Standard